neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Installation.rst

 		AllowOverride FileInfo
 	</Directory>

-The way FLOW3 addresses resources on the web makes it incompatible with the ``MultiViews`` feature of Apache.
-This needs to be turned off, the default ``.htaccess`` file distributed with FLOW3 contains this code already
+The way TYPO3 Flow addresses resources on the web makes it incompatible with the ``MultiViews`` feature of Apache.
+This needs to be turned off, the default ``.htaccess`` file distributed with TYPO3 Flow contains this code already

 .. code-block:: none